ess-dmsc-dram/documents/nicos/meeting-2016.md

   - DMSC: August 22nd - August 25th
   - STFC ISIS: August 22nd - August 26th

 The duration of the workshop should be two (full, if possible) days.
+Current suggestion by DMSC:

+  - Monday & Tuesday (22./23.), leaving on Wednesday so we can have the entire Tuesday

 ## Topics/Questions